 We do not charge any ongoing administration or management fee for acting as nominee.
 This is sometimes called a 'carry' fee or a 'success' fee.

-We do charge for currency conversion, cancelling an investment, withdrawing funds, depositing funds nor fees or charges if you sell at a loss at some time in future.
+We do not charge fees for currency conversion, cancelling an investment, withdrawing funds, depositing funds or selling your shares without a profit.

 For example; if you buy shares worth £100 and their value doubles to £200 and you decide to sell at that point (if possible), we will charge you £7.50 or 7.5% on your profit of £100 so you will take home £192.50.